 General Use

-While at work, employees are expected to exercise the same discretion in using personal cell phones as they use with company phones.
-Excessive personal calls/texts during the workday, regardless of the phone used, can interfere with employee productivity and be distracting to others.
-Employees should restrict personal calls during work time and use phones only during scheduled breaks or lunch periods.
-Employees should be courteous of co-workers and others in the work area when holding personal phone calls at work.
+While at work, employees should limit personal phone use to emergencies and absolutely essential personal business, which shall not interfere with employee productivity and shall not be distracting to others.
+Time spent on personal calls shall be made up after hours or on lunch breaks.

 Company Issued Cell Phone Use

-The City of Boulder may determine to issue individual cellular phones to employees.
-It is the City of Boulder policy that employees who are issued or use a cell phone, understand the phones are issued for business use.
-Employees are expected to make every effort to not exceed the current contracted allowed minutes and/or data usage.
+The City of Boulder may decide to issue cell phones to employees.
+Employees who are issued a phone understand they are issued primarily for business use.
+Because the phones have unlimited minutes, they may be used for legal personal use.

-Cell phone bills are reviewed regularly.
-Any excess data use may be subject to additional review and could lead to disciplinary action up to and including termination if determined to be non work related.
+All phone records are subject to City review and any illegal use of the phone, whether for City or personal business is subject to disciplinary action.
+If a City issued phone is subpoenaed, all content including messages, search history, and other personal information could potentially be accessed.

 COMPUTER USE

 Use of the City's electronic communications equipment, systems and/or tools is a privilege.
 Electronic communications equipment should be used for activities that fall within the course and scope of the employee's job duties.
-Personal computer use that is deemed excessive or inappropriate by the City of Boulder or computer use that is illegal is prohibited and may result disciplinary action up to and including termination.
-New employees will be given a period of instruction on the City's computer equipment, as needed, as part of their new employee orientation.
-Upon completion of the period of instruction, a statement signed by the employee and their supervisor will be entered in the employee's personnel file.
-If the employee refuses to sign the statement, a written statement documenting their refusal will be added to their personnel file.
+Personal computer use that is deemed excessive or inappropriate by the City of Boulder or computer use that is illegal is prohibited and may result in disciplinary action.

+New employees will be given a period of instruction on the City's computer equipment.

 Email

 Employees are responsible for the content and dissemination of their messages.
 This responsibility includes ensuring that their messages are accurate, courteous and that they do not violate another's right to privacy or confidentiality.
 If an employee has a question pertaining to the content of an email, they should consult with their supervisor.
+All emails that pertain to City business must be retained.

 Security

-The City of Boulder owns the contents of all files stored on its systems, and all messages transmitted over its systems, and reserves the right to access them.
-E-mails may be accessed and monitored in the normal course of business by system administrators, supervisors and support staff.
-The City expressly reserves the right to monitor Internet use. employees.
+The City of Boulder owns the contents of all files stored on its systems, (including phones), and all messages transmitted over its systems and reserves the right to access them.
+E-mails may be accessed and monitored in the normal course of business by system administrators and supervisors.
+The City expressly reserves the right to monitor Internet use.

 TRAVEL FOR WORK

 City of Boulder employees may be required to travel.
-When working away from the worksite, are required to periodically check in with the City of Boulder to provide status reports and to check for messages.
+When working away from Boulder, they are required to periodically check in with the City office to provide status reports and to check for messages.

-Occasionally it may be necessary to get in touch with traveling employees.
-It is important for the employee to leave an itinerary with appropriate City of Boulder staff, in the event the employee needs to be contacted.
-The employee should inform their supervisor of their route and travel plans so other City staff can assist in their safe arrival.
+Occasionally it may be necessary to contact the traveling employee.
+The employee will leave an itinerary with the City office.

 TRAVEL AND EXPENSE REIMBURSEMENT

-All employees shall have their travel pre-approved by the supervisor, Mayor or City Administrator and / or their designee.
-All employees traveling on City of Boulder business are required to provide verification of driver's license with appropriate endorsements for the types of equipment operated.
+All employee travel shall be pre-approved by the Mayor.
+If driving for City business, an employee must have a Montana driver's license with the appropriate endorsements.